[Updated February 15, 2023]

 3. Now is the time to get ahead with true thought leadership.
 With this announcement, more and more firms will enter the content game.
 To get ahead or maintain your ranking, it’s time to dig deep and create insightful thought leadership content.
 AI cannot produce this type of content yet because these tools just scrape content that already exists.
 If you can leverage your expertise to take a new stand, interpret new information, or explain a complex concept in a new way, you’ll do well.
 You’ll also earn more links which is fundamental to SEO success.

 4. Be careful when selecting a new digital marketing agency and look for one that offers both attorney-written and machine-assisted content options.
 SEO and web development companies should be very aware of the risks that come with using AI content.
 If an agency provides AI-generated content without professional review, this is undoubtedly a red flag.
 If you’re looking for best-in-class SEO strategies, be sure the agency offers attorney-written content.
 As more firms flood the web with AI-written material, original thought leadership will lead the pack.

 Review and next steps

 At Omnizant, we help our clients develop comprehensive content that informs and engages website visitors.
-We don’t use machine-generated copy and, instead, provide best-in-class copy written by a team of legal writers— most of whom are licensed attorneys.
+We provide best-in-class copy written by a team of legal writers—most of whom are licensed attorneys.
 Get a custom quote for your firm and let Omnizant’s team of experts transform your digital presence.